Mount St. Mary's University: Students and faculty

 In 2014-15 the university enrolled 1,741 undergraduate students and 499 graduate students, with a total of 2,240 students.

 The student population is about 55% female and 45% male.

 Of the 1,689 undergraduate students, 55% are from Maryland and 33% are from other Mid-Atlantic States.
 33 total states are represented, as well as 13 foreign countries.

 Around 85% of undergraduates live on campus.

 The student-faculty ratio 13:1, and 46 percent of classes have fewer than 20 students.
 The most popular majors at Mount St. Mary's include: Business/Commerce, Criminology, Biological Sciences, Elementary/Secondary Education, and Accounting.
-The average freshman retention rate, an indicator of student satisfaction, is 80 percent.
+The average freshman retention rate, an indicator of student satisfaction, is 80%.

 For students who want to graduate early, the university offers a three-year degree option.

 Student publications

 The Mountain Echo

-The Mountain Echo is a print and online newspaper which reports on news and events at the university.
+The Mountain Echo is a print and online newspaper that reports on news and events at the university.

 The newspaper began in 1879.
-According to a 1993 article by Dr. William Lawbaugh in The Mountain Briefing, the first issues were printed on a hand-operated press by Professor Ernest Lagarde from his home.
+According to a 1993 article by William Lawbaugh in The Mountain Briefing, the first issues were printed on a hand-operated press by Professor Ernest Lagarde from his home.
 Early issues of the newspaper were four pages long and reported on education, sports, and significant campus events.
 The issues also included articles on the history of Mount St. Mary's, poetry and literary works, death notices, alumni news, and personal and other advertisements.
 The Mountain Echo ceased publication after several years, but was revived on October 28, 1923, when Volume I, Number 1 was published.
 The Echo has been in continuous publication since then.
 The Mountain Echo was restructured during the academic year 1974–75, and was renamed The Mountain Review.
 The name was changed back to The Mountain Echo the following year.
 By the 1995/96 academic year, The Mountain Echo was printing a 24-page issue on a biweekly schedule.
 That year the newspaper expanded into two other formats.
 Echo Online was the first incarnation of The Mountain Echo website.
 And Echo Weekly News with Vince Chesney was a radio show hosted by the newspaper's editor-in-chief on the college radio station, WMTB.